How do password managers work?

 Stateless or token-based password managers

 Last on the list are token-based or stateless password managers.
-In this scenario, a local piece of hardware, such as a flash USB device, contains a key to unlock your particular account.
+In this scenario, a local piece of hardware, such as a flash USB device, contains a key to unlock your account.
 There’s also no such thing as a password vault because the password manager generates them anew every time you log in.
 For additional safety, use the token and your master password at the same time.
-This way, you are implementing 2-factor authentication.
+This way, you are automatically implementing 2FA.

 Stateless password managers don’t require synchronization between your devices because there’s no database in the first place.
 In a way, that’s also safer because there’s no place where a hacker can find all your passwords.
 Although, someone can hack token-based passwords if they know the master password.